This chapter has been updated throughout and should be re-read.

 - The name of the Independent Reviewing Officer.

-- The arrangements made to meet the child's needs in relation to his or her:
+The Care Plan should include the arrangements made to meet the child's needs in relation to his or her:

 - Emotional and behavioural development;

 - The child's identity in relation to religious persuasion, racial origin and cultural and linguistic background;

 - Family and social relationships; arrangements for contact with sibling(s) accommodated by the authority or another local authority; details of any Section * Order, in relation to a Looked After Child; details of any order in relation to contact with a child in care; arrangements for contact with parents/anyone with Parental Responsibility / any other Connected Person; arrangements for the appointment of an Independent Visitor for a Looked After Child;

 - Self-care skills.

 See See All About Me/Care Plan Template in the Local Resources.